Aroma, Indiana

 Aroma is an unincorporated community in White River Township, Hamilton County, Indiana.

 History

-Aroma was named in the 19th century by William P. Haworth, who kept a small store there.
+Aroma, founded in 1836, was named by William P. Haworth, who kept a small store there.
 Aroma was a descriptive name, perhaps for the scent of fresh-cut hay.
 A post office was established at Aroma in 1870, and remained in operation until it was discontinued in 1902.